-Criteria Determination The present and planned land uses (including agricultural and open space lands) CVSD does not have direct land use authority to adopt a general plan for growth.
-Additionally, growth within the District is not anticipated as the District was established to service the urban area identified within the County General Plan.
+Criteria Determination The present and planned land CVSD does not have direct land use authority to adopt a uses (including agricultural general plan for growth.
+Additionally, growth within the and open space lands) District is not anticipated as the District was established to service the urban area identified within the County General Plan.
 The facilities and services provided have been based on the existing development established and does not anticipate expansion.
 Therefore, present and planned land uses are adequate for existing residents as well as future growth, which is none.
-The present and probable need for public facilities and services There are no anticipated changes in the type of public services and facilities required within the SOI for CVSD as no growth is proposed.
+The present and probable need There are no anticipated changes in the type of public for public facilities and services services and facilities required within the SOI for CVSD as no growth is proposed.
 The level of demand for these services and facilities will not increase.
 The Capital Improvement Program adopted during fiscal year budget hearings and the Sewer System Management Plan accommodates district-wide needed improvements for the existing SOI.